Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 The project requires project manager, program manager, database analyst, finance analyst, programmers, test engineers and other staff.
 All the staff must be highly skilled and trained.

-1. III.Technical Process
+**III.Technical Process**:

 **Methods, Tools, and Techniques:**

 Windows and Mac OS are used as developing environments in our websitedevelopment where we use HTML, JAVA, JavaScript and PL/SQL technologies and database is SQL.
 Tools used are MS Project, NetBeans and Visual Studio.

-**Software Documentation: **
+**Software Documentation:**

-includes all the documents produced by every team member by following documentation rules.
+Includes all the documents produced by every team member by following documentation rules.
 All these documents need to be reviewed and approved by project manager.

-**Project Support Functions: **
+**Project Support Functions:**

 Project manager prepares the releasing plan based on client requirements, time, scope and budget of the projects.